Salkantay Trek Imperial

 - Day 2: Sacred Valley Tour full day

-- Transport: Collection from your hotel in the morning and transfer in private transportation to Challacancha (starting point of the trek).
+- Transport: You will be picked up from your hotel in the morning and will travel by private transportation to Challacancha, the starting point of the trek.

-- We offer private campsites: that are just for our customers.
-Like our ancestors we are very considerate with the Pachamama (mother earth).
-Therefore our campsites (CHOZAS) are adapted to the environment without generating visual impacts.
+- Personal accommodation in private campsites: Like our ancestors, we are very considerate of the Pachamama (Mother Earth).
+Therefore, our campsites and lodges are adapted to the environment to avoid generating negative impacts.

 - Camping equipment: Dining and kitchen tents, tables, chairs, and cooking equipment (all carried by the horses).

-- Meals: 4 Breakfasts, 4 Lunches, 4 dinners and Snacks (Vegetarian, vegan or special menus are available at no extra cost)
+- Meals: 4 Breakfasts, 4 Lunches, 4 Dinners (Vegetarian, vegan, or special menus are available at no extra cost)

-- Daily snacks - Days 1, 2 and 3: Our Snacks consist of local fruits, biscuits, chocolate, Caramels we will give this snack at the beginning of each day trek in a cloth bag to avoid environmental contamination.
+- Snacks on the trail daily: Our snacks consist of local fruits, biscuits, chocolate, caramels, etc. We will give this snack to you at the beginning of each day in your cloth bag.

-- One textile snack bag per person: to avoid the usage of plastic bags that contaminate our environment, we will give you a cloth bag for your snacks.
+- One cloth snack bag per person: To avoid the usage of plastic bags that contaminate our environment, we will give you a cloth bag for your snacks.

 - 1 Pillow per person

-- Medical kit: Our crew bring the First-aid kit including emergency oxygen bottle
+- Medical kit: Our crew will bring a first-aid kit, including emergency oxygen bottle

-- We will create a the trip of a Memorable Lifetime Experience for you.
+- We will create a Memorable Lifetime Experience for you.